vorce/dockermenu/README.md

 Clicking an item in the menu will stop that particular container.

+This is my very first Swift experiment, and it was conceived during two afternoons and with a lot of google. => lol code.

+The project has not been updated in a long time, but it's not dead - I use it every day but haven't seen a need for changing anything.

 ## Installation

-You can either build it yourself (see section further down).
+You can either build it yourself (see details further down).
 Or download the zip archive from [releases](/releases) and run `dockermenu.app`.

-## Limitations

-Dockermenu has only been tested on my local machine running Mac OS X El Capitan, and macOS Sierra.

-Tested with this docker version:

-	Docker version 17.03.1-ce, build c6d412e

-Dockermenu has been tested with "Docker for mac": https://docs.docker.com/docker-for-mac/

-This is my very first Swift experiment, and it was conceived during two afternoons and with a lot of google. => lol code.

 ## Build and run